(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Painful intercourse

-Integrative care services for sexual wellness
+Supportive care services for sexual wellness

 The care team will work with the patient and his or her partner to develop a plan to manage sexual side effects, or prevent them when possible, so the patient may maintain healthier relationships and enjoy an improved quality of life.
-Some of the integrative care services that may help include those listed below.
+Some of the supportive care services that may help include those listed below.

 Behavioral health: Counseling is available for the patient alone or with a partner.